HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 3. **Structured data carousels**: The beta launch of structured data carousels, combining `ItemList` with other types, opens new content presentation possibilities on Google’s SERP ([source](https://developers.google.com/search/blog/2023/05/carousels-beta)).

-4. **GS1 integrations**: There has been increased support for GS1 standards such as the [GS1 Digital Link](https://www.gs1.org/standards/gs1-digital-link), which aims to bridge the gap between physical and digital product information.
+4. **GS1 integrations**: There has been increased support for GS1 standards such as the <a hreflang="en" href="https://www.gs1.org/standards/gs1-digital-link">GS1 Digital Link</a>, which aims to bridge the gap between physical and digital product information.
 This technology enables manufacturers and retailers to connect physical products to their digital identities through QR codes.
 When scanned, these codes provide access to comprehensive product information, enhancing transparency and customer engagement.
 Also, the `gs1:CertificationDetails` property has been officially adopted by Google as `schema:Certification`, demonstrating how industry-specific extensions can successfully influence and integrate with schema.org standards.

 5. **Semantic data beyond search applications**: Structured data is now being leveraged beyond traditional search engines, playing a pivotal role in social web applications.
 For instance:

-- **Identity verification**: Platforms like Mastodon use `rel=me` links for two-way identity verification ([source](https://docs.joinmastodon.org/user/profile/#verification)).
+- **Identity verification**: Platforms like Mastodon use `rel=me` links for two-way identity verification (<a hreflang="en" href="https://docs.joinmastodon.org/user/profile/#verification">source</a>).
-- **Federated social networks**: The use of `rel=me` allows Mastodon users to verify their accounts with third-party websites (e.g., Ghost), strengthening cross-platform identity ([discussion on rel=me with Ghost](https://forum.ghost.org/t/verifying-mastodon-account-with-rel-me/34227)).
+- **Federated social networks**: The use of `rel=me` allows Mastodon users to verify their accounts with third-party websites (e.g., Ghost), strengthening cross-platform identity (<a hreflang="en" href="https://forum.ghost.org/t/verifying-mastodon-account-with-rel-me/34227">discussion on rel=me with Ghost</a>).
-- **New journalism features**: Mastodon recently introduced the `fediverse:creator` attribute to support content verification for journalists and publishers ([source](https://blog.joinmastodon.org/2024/07/highlighting-journalism-on-mastodon/)).
+- **New journalism features**: Mastodon recently introduced the `fediverse:creator` attribute to support content verification for journalists and publishers (<a hreflang="en" href="https://blog.joinmastodon.org/2024/07/highlighting-journalism-on-mastodon/">source</a>).

 ## Beyond traditional implementation